-The two most effective alternatives are (i) to title assets as “Joint Tenants with Rights of Survivorship” and (ii) designating beneficiaries on financial accounts.
-In many cases, particularly between spouses, an entire estate can be transferred to the other just by utilizing these two methods.
+The two most effective alternatives for transferring assets are: (i) titling them as “Joint Tenants with Rights of Survivorship” and (ii) designating beneficiaries on financial accounts.
+In many cases, especially between spouses, an entire estate can be transferred to the other simply by using these two methods.

-However, as they may not be appropriate in all circumstances, it is still a good idea to have a will in place.
-Joint Tenancy with Rights of Survivorship is a form of property ownership between two or more people.
-When one joint tenant dies, the title to the property vests automatically in the surviving joint tenants.
+However, since these options may not be suitable in all situations, it’s still a good idea to have a will in place.
+Joint Tenancy with Rights of Survivorship is a form of property ownership shared between two or more people.
+When one joint tenant dies, the title to the property automatically transfers to the surviving joint tenants.

-This form of ownership is most common between two spouses as it relates to their home ownership.
-However, it can also be used for other beneficiaries, such as children.
-However, the potential tax ramifications of transferring property to children should be considered.
-Likewise, the relationships between potential beneficiaries, as well as with the current owner, should be considered as well.
+This type of ownership is most commonly seen between spouses concerning their home ownership, but it can also apply to other beneficiaries, such as children.
+It is important to consider the potential tax implications of transferring property to children.
+Additionally, the relationships between potential beneficiaries, as well as with the current owner, should also be taken into account.

 If you have more than one child, and you add all of them to the title of your home, you are making them joint property owners.
 They will all need to agree on if and when to sell the property, if ever, and at what price.
 Also, bear in mind that, during your life, whomever you add to the title to the property is a joint owner and will have rights to control the sale and disposition of that property, as well as rights to the proceeds of the sale.